- Facial recognition is very impressive

 Another issue with Face ID as against Touch ID is when using Apple Pay.
 Where previously you'd approach the reader with your thumb over the home button and it would instantly verify the payment, with the iPhone X you'll need to double-tap the side button to activate Face ID, have it register your face, and then it'll be ready to pay.

 It's not a tough system to master – after a single attempt we were able to replicate it time and again – but it's not as easy as before, which is irritating.
+You'll sometimes believe you double-tapped the side button, think you didn't actually double tap it, tap it one more time to be sure, and realize you did double tap initially and triple tapped.
+This turns off the phone right as Apple Pay pops up, making your quick payment slower than paying with cash.
+Sometimes the Apple Pay menu is too slow.

 Face ID is enabled by the TrueDepth camera, which is housed in the notch at the top of the phone, and one has to wonder whether Apple has shifted to the facial recognition technology to simply have something new and exciting to help sell the new iPhone.